getbubblenow/javicle/README.md

 ### [adjust-speed](src/test/resources/tests/test_adjust_speed.jvc)
 Speed up or slow down a video asset.
-Sound can be silenced, played at regular speed, or sped up along with the video.
+Sound can be silenced, played at regular speed, or sped up/slowed down to match the video.

 ### [concat](src/test/resources/tests/test_concat.jvc)
 Concatenate audio/video assets together into one asset.